jolicode/slack-php-api/README.md

 ## Installation

 This library is built atop of [PSR-7](https://www.php-fig.org/psr/psr-7/) and [PSR-18](https://www.php-fig.org/psr/psr-18/).
 So you will need to install some implementations for those interfaces.

-If no PSR-18 client or PSR-7 message factory is available yet in your project or you don't care which one to use, just install some default:
+If no PSR-18 client or PSR-7 message factory is available yet in your project or you don't know or don't care which one to use, just install some default:

 ```bash
 composer require symfony/http-client guzzlehttp/psr7